 Investment in Nobles 2.
-In December 2018, our wholly-owned subsidiary, ALLETE South Wind, entered into an agreement with Tenaska to purchase a49 percent equity interest in Nobles 2, the entity that will own and operate a250 MW wind energy facility in southwestern Minnesota pursuant to a 20-year PPA with Minnesota Power.
-The wind energy facility will be built in Nobles County, Minnesota and is expected to be completed in late 2020, with an estimated total project cost of approximately \$350 million to \$400 million.
-In the fourth quarter of 2019, we entered into a tax equity funding agreement to finance up to 125 million of the project costs.
+Our subsidiary, ALLETE South Wind, owns a 49 percent equity interest in Nobles 2, the entity that owns and operates the 250 MW wind energy facility in southwestern Minnesota pursuant to a 20-year PPA with Minnesota Power.
+Construction of the wind energy facility was completed and tax equity funding of \$116.3 million, net of issuance costs, was received in the fourth quarter of 2020.
 We account for our investment in Nobles 2 under the equity method of accounting.
-As of December 31, 2019, our equity investment in Nobles 2 was \$56.0 million (\$33.0 million at December 31, 2018).
-In the first quarter of 2019, Nobles 2 returned capital of \$8.3 million based on its cash needs.
-For the year ended December 31, 2019, we invested \$31.3 million in Nobles 2.
-We expect to invest approximately \$115 million in 2020.
+As of December 31, 2020, our equity investment in Nobles 2 was \$152.2 million (\$56.0 million at December 31, 2019).
+For the year ended December 31, 2020, we invested \$96.4 million and results from operations were immaterial.